 Human resource consultants typically have many duties.
-Generally, human resource consultants are outside experts who provide direction to the personnel or human resources (HR) department of an organization.
-Some human resource consultants are hired to handle recruitment and staffing, conduct performance appraisals, and determine compensation and benefits for employees.
+Generally, these consultants are outside experts who provide direction to the personnel or human resources (HR) department of an organization.
+Some consultants are hired to handle recruitment and staffing, conduct performance appraisals, and determine compensation and benefits for employees.
 They may also be in charge of employee training and development, engage in employee and labor relations, ensure employee safety and health, and assume responsibility for human resource research.

 As consultants, outside experts are often hired by companies for a specific purpose.
 For example, a human resource consultant may be hired to establish the recruiting and hiring practices of an organization to enable it to hire a superior workforce.
 This may involve creating a job description for each position within the organization and specifying the qualifications and performance standards for each job.